Skip to content Skip to footer

 Weather

-Chuo Ku enjoys a temperate climate with average temperatures ranging from 4°C to 17°C in winter and 24°C to 30°C in summer.
-Rainfall is relatively consistent throughout the year, with occasional typhoons in late summer and early autumn.
-The humidity levels can be high, especially during the summer months.
-Air quality in Tokyo is generally good, but pollution levels can increase during rush hours.
+Chuo Ku experiences a temperate climate with warm summers and mild winters.
+The average temperature ranges from 10°C to 30°C, with occasional rainfall throughout the year.
+Humidity levels can be high, especially during the summer months.
+Air quality in Tokyo is generally good, but smog and pollution can be common in urban areas.

 Language